QuantEcon/lecture-source-jl/rst_files/testing.rst

     using Expectations
     pathof(Expectations) # points to our git clone

-This means that, from now on, whenever we run ``using Expectations``, Julia will load our cloned copy
+After this, whenever we run ``using Expectations``, Julia will load our cloned copy from that location

 Next, drag that folder to GitHub Desktop

-The next step is to fork the original (external) package, as before
+The next step is to fork the original (external) package from the website to your account (``https://github.com/quanteconuser/Expectations.jl`` in our case

 .. figure:: /_static/figures/testing-fork.png
     :scale: 45%